ujjwal-kr/ram/README.md

 - `sqrt` squares the last number in the stack and adds the result to the stack.
 - `sqrt lx/rv` squares `lx/rv` and assigns the result to the variable squared.

-### rand >> num1,num2
+### avg
-`rand >> num1,num2` generates a random decimal between num1 and num2 (including both) and pushes it to stack.
-May `round` be used after this statement to round it to an integer.
+Takes out the average of all the numbers present in the stack. `popall` should be used somewhere in the code to remove the vars which are redundant.

 ### round
 - `round` rounds the last number present in the stack to decimals and pushes it to the stack.
 - `round lx/rv` rounds the specified variable and assigns the result to the var itself.

-### avg
-Takes out the average of all the numbers present in the stack. `popall` should be used somewhere in the code to remove the vars which are redundant.

 ### `cmp` and Jump statements
 The program is devided into blocks separated by empty lines.
 And each block has an index.
 For example-